Manager: Engine Thermodynamic Systems - PTN089

 Visits to suppliers’ facilities / testing locations (UK and worldwide) or the engine manufacturing plant.

 Driving licence and medical clearance to use high speed tracks and hot and cold environmental chambers if required to support development activities.

-Please click on the 'apply online' button to submit your application.
+Please click on the 'apply now' button to submit your application.

 PLEASE NOTE: We reserve the right to close the vacancy to applications earlier should we receive sufficient applications.

 Advertised: GMT Daylight Time 19 Jun 2018